-Edward Archibald Anstey (known as Ted), a member of the Stoke Gifford Ansteys, was born in Cardiff in 1885 to parents Thomas Henry Anstey and Eliza Morse; he was the brother of Tom, one of the chief researchers of this Anstey project, as well as William Henry Anstey and George James Anstey.
+Edward Archibald Anstey (known as Ted), a member of the Stoke Gifford Ansteys, was born in Cardiff on 13 November 1885 to parents Thomas Henry Anstey and Eliza Morse; he was the brother of Tom, one of the chief researchers of this Anstey project, as well as William Henry Anstey and George James Anstey.
 Ted’s mother Eliza died in 1888 when he was a very young boy, so he was brought up by first his grandparents William Anstey and Mary Rowlands at Green Court Farm in Henllys near Llantarnam in Monmouthshire, and then later by his aunt Kate Anstey in Wandsworth, South London.

-On 10 September 1914, just after the outbreak of World War One, Ted (together with his brother Tom) signed up to join the ‘Rough Riders’ as a Private (Regimental Number: 2329).
+On 10 September 1914, just after the outbreak of World War One, Ted (together with his brother Tom) signed up to join the ‘Rough Riders’ as a Private (Regimental Number: 2329 and 40219).
 On 11 April 1915, Ted was instructed to proceed to Avonmouth and board the Armed Boarding Steamer ‘Scotia’, headed for the Mediterranean.
 On 28 April 1915, after nearly three weeks at sea, he arrived at Cape Helles at the southern tip of the Gallipoli Peninsula, Turkey and stood by to land.
 His regiment was intended to form part of the second Allied support wave after the initial Gallipoli attack on 25 April 1915, however, for whatever reason, those plans were changed, so on 1 May 1915 Ted departed again, having never left the ship, arriving at Alexandria, Egypt on 6 May 1915.
 In Egypt, Ted was sent to Suez, performing defence duties on horseback guarding the strategically vital Suez Canal.
 This continued until the beginning of August 1915, when the Rough Riders were dismounted and readied to return to Gallipoli.

 On 13 August 1915.
 Ted left Suez, arriving in Alexandria, Egypt the day after at about 6am.
 Then on 17 August 1915, he transferred to HMS ‘Cruise Doris’ on route to Suvla Bay, Gallipoli, arriving on 18 August 1915.
 On 21 August 1915, Ted faced his first combat – his orders were to advance from Lalla Baba (a hillock overlooking the beach at Suvla Bay) to Chocolate Hill, and from there to attack a position east of Green Hill held by the Turks.
 This particular attack was a success, though losses to his regiment at 7 killed, 27 wounded and 8 missing shows the danger of the operation.